 4. A parking easement approved by the administrative official shall be filed with the county auditor whenever two or more uses propose to share off-street parking facilities.

 D. Tandem Parking.
-Parking spaces in tandem, having a single means of ingress and egress, shall not be counted as two off-street parking spaces for the purpose of fulfilling the requirements of this chapter; except that each tandem space for single-family dwellings and duplexes shall be counted as a required parking space.
+Parking spaces in tandem, having a single means of ingress and egress, shall not be counted as two off-street parking spaces for the purpose of fulfilling the requirements of this chapter; except that each tandem space for residential uses shall be counted as a required parking space for every linear 20 feet.

 E. Compact Car Parking.
 For parking areas with twenty or more required parking spaces, up to fifteen percent of the required number of off-street parking spaces may be designed for compact car parking.
 Compact spaces shall be no less than eight feet by seventeen feet and each space must be labeled individually with a durable pavement marking “Compact.”